aroario2003/todo-list/README.md

 If you try to start the daemon without a config file, the program will create one and tell you to update it with updated information.

+# Notes on starting the daemon

+* On Linux in order to make the daemon fully run in the background you must use this command

+`setsid -f java -jar name-of-jar.jar`

+This will detach the java process from its parent and fork it into the background.
+You may also provide arguments to the jar after that initial command.

+* On windows the daemon cannot be fully detached from its parent process.

 # Command Line Arguments

 | Argument                              | Function                                                                      |